L1n3el0t/project-plan/README.md

 5. Test plan- Run app, go to details; edit and delete customer and reservations
 # Week 16 - Deployment
 1. Feature- Delpoying app to Azure App Service
-2. Goal- Making the application accessible with azure
+2. Goal- Making the application accessible with a unique URL
-3. Checklist Criteria- Azure App Service created, health endpoint works, runs on Azure
+3. Checklist Criteria- Azure App Service created, RestaurantManager runs on Azure, health endpoint works
-4. Write-up- Im having problems with setting up azure, but I hope to be able to deploy my application successfully
+4. Write-up- Im having problems with setting up azure, but I hope to be able to deploy my application.
+While I'm still in the process of getting familiar with Azure, I plan to build a web app with Azure Web Apps and might name its resource group RGRestaurant since my application is a restaurant management system.
+Deployment to azure app service is complete when I'm able to create the web app with a supported region because every time I try selecting a region and initializing deployment, it would throw an error saying that its region is not supported.
+If deployment progress ever suceeds, I should be able to navigate to the apps website to make sure the application is up and running.
+Once I know the application is running, I plan to go to my RestaurantManager app and right click the main directory in solution explorer to publish to Azure App service for windows after logging in.
+The site should successfully load and maintain all its functions.
+It should also take the user to the RestaurantManager website when clicking the url after clicking the webside from Azure Portals home page.
+If everything still works as before after deployment, then the deployment process would be confirmed as completed.
 5. Test plan- Visit website, confirm endpoint and navigation